 In XSCF, the difference between the system time and the time of each PPAR is stored.
-If the system time is changed by setdate(8), etc., the difference between the time of each PPAR and changed system time is updated.
+If system time has been changed either by the setdate(8) or by synchronization with an NTP server, the difference between the time of each PPAR and the changed system time is updated.
 The stored difference of the time is retained even if PPAR or the system is restarted.